molensky/PoE-Sums/README.md

 # PoE-Sums
-<sub>This started out as TDD-Kata that was turned into a (hopefully useful) command-line tool.
-See TDD-Kata.md for Kata instructions.</sub>

 Command-line tool for Path of Exile that takes a list of quality% and spits out best matches to sum of 40.